insomnimus/simple-plugins/readme.md

 - Gain: Gain to apply on both channels
 - Left: Gain to apply on the left channel
 - Right: Gain to apply on the right channel

-### Simple Tube
-Subtle tube saturation.
-Ported into a CLAP plugin from [AirWindows'](https://github.com/airwindows/airwindows) Tube plugin, because I don't like working with VST2 plugins.

-Parameters:
-- Amount: 0 to 100, amount of saturation (or drive)
-- Input Gain: Gain before the signal hits the tube saturator
-- Output Gain: Gain after the saturator